pdimens/harpy/Modules/snp.md

 After reads have been aligned, _e.g._, with `harpy align`, you can use those alignment files (`.bam`) to call variants in your data.
 Harpy can call SNPs and small indels using [bcftools mpileup](#snp-calling-workflow) or with [freebayes](#snp-calling-workflow).
-You can call SNPs with the ` harpy snp` module:
+You can call SNPs with the `snp` module:

 ```bash usage
 harpy snp method OPTIONS...
 INPUTS...